-As Asia moves up the charts of the wealthiest regions in the world, the Asian ambition of banks now centers on a burgeoning segment of wealthy individuals and families.
-This ambition is further fueled by the opportunity that changing demographics and increasing client sophistication provide to banks to differentiate themselves from competitors.
+As Asia moves up the charts of the wealthiest regions in the world, the Asian ambition of banks now centres on a burgeoning segment of wealthy individuals and families.
+This ambition is further fuelled by the opportunity that changing demographics and increasing client sophistication provide to banks to differentiate themselves from competitors.

 In the last few years, massive wealth transfers from baby boomers and digital savvy millennials drove wealth managers to ramp up digital platforms.
 The Covid-19 pandemic accelerated these changes as clients spent more time on devices than on interacting with Relationship Managers (RMs) in person.

 Even while millions of dollars were being invested in digital transformation of private banks, compensation and benefits expenses kept rising as firms continued to hire client service teams led by Relationship Managers.